When Workloads Are in the Wrong Place

 He did acknowledge, however, the emergence of “promising AIOps tools…that can look at multiple clouds and deal with multiple services through abstraction and automation.”
 Those tools assist in liberating applications from cloud-native trappings, helping avoid lock-in.

-Linthicum estimated that by the end of 2022 and into 2023, “enterprises will refocus on cross-cloud rather than optimizing for one cloud.
+Linthicum estimated that enterprises will soon "refocus on cross-cloud rather than optimizing for one cloud.
 That means [they’ll need] fewer people and a single base of talent” rather than multiple independent cloud-native skillsets.

 Top Optimization Variables